dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

     Only ephemeral Diffie-Hellman methods are supported by EDHOC, which ensures that the compromise of one session key does not also compromise earlier sessions' keys.

   3. Identity protection:
     EDHOC secures the Responder's credential identifier against passive attacks and the Initiator's credential identifier against active attacks.
-An active attacker can get the credential identifier of the Responder by eavesdropping on the destination address used for transporting message_1 and then sending its own message_1 to the same address.
+An active attacker can get the credential identifier of the Responder by eavesdropping on the destination address used for transporting message_1 and then sending its message_1 to the same address.

   4. Cipher suite negotiation:
-    The Initiator's list of supported cipher suites and order of preference is fixed and the selected cipher suite is the first cipher suite that the Responder supports.
+    The Initiator's list of supported cipher suites and order of preference is fixed, and the selected cipher suite is the first cipher suite that the Responder supports.

   5. Integrity protection:
     EDHOC integrity protects all message content using transcript hashes for key derivation and as additional authenticated data, including, e.g., method type, ciphersuites, and external authorization data.